Sergius and Bacchus

-Sergius (or Serge) and Bacchus were fourth-century Roman Christian soldiers revered as martyrs and military saints by the Catholic, Eastern Orthodox and Oriental Orthodox Churches.
+Sergius (or Serge) and Bacchus (Greek: Σέργιος & Βάκχος; ܣܪܓܝܤ ܘܒܟܘܤ; سركيس و باخوس, also called سرجيس و باكوس) were fourth-century Syrian Christian soldiers revered as martyrs and military saints by the Catholic, Eastern Orthodox and Oriental Orthodox Churches.
 Their feast day is 7 October.

-According to their hagiography, Sergius and Bacchus were officers in Galerius' army, and were held high in his favor until they were exposed as secret Christians.
-They were then severely punished, with Bacchus dying during torture, and Sergius eventually beheaded.
+According to their hagiography, Sergius and Bacchus were military officers in the army of the Roman Emperor Galerius and were held high in his favor until they were exposed as secret Christians.
+They were then severely humiliated and punished, forced to wear both feminine and commoner garments, with Bacchus dying during torture to his feet, and Sergius eventually decapitated.

-Sergius and Bacchus were very popular throughout Late Antiquity, and churches in their honor were built in several cities, including Constantinople and Rome.
-The close friendship between the two is strongly emphasized in their hagiographies and traditions, making them one of the most famous examples of paired saints.
+Sergius and Bacchus were very popular throughout Late Antiquity for their fraternal and pious relationship, and churches in their honor were built in several cities, including Constantinople and Rome.
+The close friendship between the two is strongly emphasized in their hagiographies and traditions, making them one of the most famous examples of paired Christian saints.
+This closeness led the historian John Boswell to suggest that their relationship was a romantic one; though some historians have rejected this theory, it has led to popular veneration of Sergius and Bacchus in the gay Christian community.

 Legend

 The story of Sergius and Bacchus is told in the Greek text known as The Passion of Sergius and Bacchus.
 The story is ostensibly set during the reign of Roman emperor Galerius (305 to 311), though it contains a number of contradictions and anachronisms that make dating difficult.
 The work itself may date to the mid-5th century.

 According to the text, Sergius and Bacchus were Roman citizens and high-ranking officers of the Roman army, but their conversion to Christianity was discovered when they attempted to avoid accompanying a Roman official into a pagan temple with the rest of his bodyguard.
-After they persisted in refusing to sacrifice to Jupiter in Galerius' presence, they were publicly humiliated by being chained, dressed in female attire and paraded around town.
+After they persisted in refusing to sacrifice to Jupiter in Galerius's presence, they were publicly humiliated by being chained, dressed in female attire and paraded around town.
 Galerius then sent them to Barbalissos in Mesopotamia to be tried by Antiochus, the military commander there and an old friend of Sergius.
 Antiochus could not convince them to give up their faith, however, and Bacchus was beaten to death.
-The next day Bacchus' spirit appeared to Sergius and encouraged him to remain strong so they could be together forever.
+The next day, Bacchus's spirit appeared to Sergius and encouraged him to remain strong so they could be together forever.
 Over the next days, Sergius was also brutally tortured and finally executed at Resafa, where his death was marked by miraculous happenings.